alasalle/ALaSalle_LabsBlog/content/blog/post-two/index.md

 github handle: https://github.com/alasalle

-Provide a paragraph (5-8 sentences) summarizing the work you did over the course of this sprint, including the challenges you faced, the tools you used, and your accomplishments

 The majority of my work during this sprint has been focused on making sure the backend will work for our intended purposes.
 The main challenge I faced was getting our server to provide us with working prisma mutations and queries alongside custom ones.
 I initially tried schema stitching and prisma binding, but replaced this with nexus-prisma, based on Julian's suggestion.
 That worked really well.
 Though, it looks like nexus doesn't yet support subscriptions, so we'll need to find a workaround for email subscriptions.
 I also implemented stripe.